Struki84/exa/claude_search.md

 def exa_search(query: str) -> Dict[str, Any]:
     return exa.search_and_contents(query=query, type='auto', highlights=True)

-# define the function that will process the tool call and perform the exa search
+# define the function that will process the tool use and perform the exa search
 def process_tool_calls(tool_calls):
     search_results = []